DaniyalFaraz2003/dynamic-360-eventhub/Readme.md

 ## 👥 Contact

-For any questions or feedback, please reach out through the contact form on the website or email: [daniyalfaraz2003@gmail.com]
+For any questions or feedback, please reach out through the email: [daniyalfaraz2003@gmail.com]